 Maybe I’m weird but it was the perfect chance for them to steal another moment later, hug, maybe cry and amicably part ways.
 With all the heavy emotions of something, they both believed wouldn’t work, while inwardly believing it could yet also believing it was the right choice to separate, taking all that with them as they part.
 That is a lot of emotional turmoil that could’ve pulled at the heartstrings of the coldest human, like real deep human emotions but instead the cliche I’m going to be mad even though I know I don’t have to be angle got taken.
 Sigh.
 We know they have to separate for the ending to work.
 Anyone who has read a bodyguard trope novel knows how they end but after an entire book of riding out their emotional journey something bigger and deeper would’ve been more satisfying than the overused argument which felt forced because both parties are smart enough to see the situation for what it was.

 All of that being said, would I recommend this book.
 Yes.
 A lot of yes.
 It has a ridiculous amount of angst and drama and the constant reminder of why it won’t work.
 All of the ‘they aren’t really into me’ even though it’s obvious they are stuff in the beginning.
 It has the virgin angle as well.
 Enough steamy scenes to make anyone happy.
 The easily avoidable fights, the big climactic breakup at the end.
 The hero who saves the day, twice in this particular story.
 As far as angsty steamy romances go, this one quite literally hits every single button there is.
 It’s pretty perfect.
 I should probably give it five stars just for that.
-But considering when the end fight happened I barely read the last twenty percent after, and the fact that I had to battle with myself to finish reading or give this a DNF after Ajax’s reaction in chapter one and then again when Ryden couldn’t tell that really bad poem was about him, I mean everyone knew this and told him as much, considering all of that even it’s perfectly played out packaging for this specific trope wasn’t enough to get me on board.
+But considering when the end fight happened I barely read the last twenty percent after, and the fact that I had to battle with myself to finish reading this entire novel or give this a DNF after Ajax’s reaction in chapter one and then again when Ryden couldn’t tell that really bad poem was about him, I mean everyone knew this and told him as much, considering all of that even it’s perfectly played out packaging for this specific trope wasn’t enough to get me on board.